Blue Sky Hill Climb: Course records

 Bob Cook held the course record from 1975-1980.
 The first three years he held the record he was a junior.
 The present men's record is held by Tom Danielson, set in 2004 with a time of 1:41:20.
 The women's course record is held by Jeannie Longo of France at 1:59:19.

 Canceled years

-The race was canceled three times: twice due to snow and once when the race director was in Atlanta at the 1996 Summer Olympics.
+The race was canceled five times: twice due to snow and once when the race director was in Atlanta at the 1996 Summer Olympics, once for COVID and the fifth for construction.

 List of winners

 Women competed in the race beginning in 1976.

 The winners of the race are: